Porter care during Nepal Treks: How can you (as a trekker) support it?

 ― Jack Kerouac

-Trekking in Nepal isn’t as easier as mentioned by Mr. Kerouac.
+Trekking isn’t as easier as mentioned by Mr. Kerouac in Nepal.
 Imagine yourself climbing up and down on hills and rough terrains and sometimes on altitude with thin air, snowy landscape and slippery trail with loads on your back and occasionally facing different weather.
 You can’t just get into the rhythm of the dance unless your heavy load is shared by the super humans of the mountains and Himalayas, the porters.
 Porters are there to make the experience of trekkers a beautiful and adventurous one without having to carry your entire load.
-So as a responsible trekker don’t you think you have to take care of the porters during your trekking in Nepal?
+So as a responsible trekker don’t you think you have to take care of the porters during your visit to Nepal?

 How can you support care of porters while you are set for trekking in Nepal?